 7. Consider selling to a direct buyer like Opendoor

 Following the tips above will help you put your best foot forward when selling a home, but even so, the housing market can be unpredictable.
-Your house might end up sitting on the market for months because other neighborhood homes go on sale at the same time, or for some reason there aren’t many buyers looking in your area when you need to sell.
-Even if you do find a buyer, there are always risks like the buyer’s financing falling through at the last minute, forcing you to put your house back on the market.
+Even when you do find a buyer, there are always risks like the buyer’s financing falling through at the last minute, forcing you to put your house back on the market.

 Opendoor is not a financial, tax, legal, insurance, or investment advisor, and this article is meant for informational purposes only.
 Opendoor always encourages you to reach out to an advisor regarding your own situation.